Bipin7giri/NodeJS_cli/README.md

-# NodeJS CLI - API Endpoint Generator
+# Node.js CLI - API Endpoint Generator

 ## Overview

-Welcome to the NodeJS CLI - a powerful tool designed to simplify the process of creating API endpoints in Node.js applications.
-This CLI automates the generation of endpoints, including GET, POST, PUT, and PATCH methods, along with essential components like controllers, routers, and services.
+Welcome to the Node.js CLI, a robust tool created to simplify the process of building API endpoints in Node.js applications.
+This CLI automates the endpoint generation for GET, POST, PUT, and PATCH methods, while also handling crucial components like controllers, routers, and services.

 ## Features

-- Generate API endpoints quickly and effortlessly.
+- Quickly and effortlessly generate API endpoints.
 - Support for GET, POST, PUT, and PATCH methods.
-- Automatic setup of controllers, routers, and services.
+- Automated setup of controllers, routers, and services.
-- Boost your development efficiency by reducing manual configuration.
+- Enhance your development efficiency by minimizing manual configuration.

 ## Getting Started

-## Usage
+### Usage

-To use the CLI tool, create a JavaScript file (e.g., `script.js`) and add the following code:
+To utilize this CLI tool, follow these steps:

+1. Create a JavaScript file, e.g., `script.js`, in your project directory.
+2. Add the following code to `script.js`:

 ```javascript
 import { ExpressCLI } from "express_boilerplate_cli";